Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Related Work

-In our technique, we use the probability of the predictions to control the ensembling during the inference.
-Typically, the probability of the prediction generated by the softmax is used during the training of the network; the cross entropy of the probabilities is often used as the objective function of the optimization.
-However, using the probability for purposes other than the target of the optimization is not unique to us.
-For example, \cite{Hinton15} used the probabilities from the softmax while distilling the knowledge from the ensemble.
-As far as we know, ours is the first study focusing on the relationship between the probability of the prediction and the effect of ensembling with current deep neural networks.
+In our technique, we use the probability of predictions to control ensembling during inference.
+Typically, the probability of predictions generated by the softmax is used during the training of a network; the cross entropy of the probabilities is often used as the objective function of optimization.
+However, using probability for purposes other than the target of optimization is not unique to us.
+For example, \cite{Hinton15} used probabilities from the softmax while distilling knowledge from an ensemble of multiple models to create a smaller network for deployment.
+As far as we know, ours is the first study focusing on the relationship between the probability of prediction and the effect of ensembling with deep neural networks.

 \cite{Opitz99} showed an important observation related to ours.
-They showed that the large part of the gain of ensembling came from the ensembling of the first few local predictions.
-Our observation discussed in the previous section enhances Opitz's observation from a different perspective: most gain of the ensembling comes from inputs with low probabilities in the prediction.
+They showed that a large part of the gain of ensembling came from the ensembling of the first few local predictions.
+Our observation discussed in the previous sections enhances Opitz's observation from a different perspective: most of the gain of ensembling comes from inputs with low probabilities in prediction.